ygonzalez701/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

 >>1\.
-Create a new factor variable in the dataset with two levels â âweekdayâ and âweekendâ indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels –\ “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r
 activity_impute <- activity_impute %>%